 Because EoE is considered a relatively new disease, scientists are still trying to understand the body processes behind it.
-It was only last year that the first drug was approved to treat this condition.
+In 2022, the FDA approved the first drug to treat this condition.
 It blocks certain substances in the body that cause the inflammation involved in EoE.
 Research suggests this may be just the tip of the iceberg.
 Studies currently underway examine more than half-a-dozen other molecules in the body that also promote EoE.
 The results could bring more options to people living with this condition in the coming years.
 SOURCE: Current Opinion in Pharmacology